marziq/tourista/README.md

    - Update: Enable users to modify bookings, such as changing dates or vehicle type.
    - Delete: Allow users to cancel bookings within the specified cancellation policy.
 6. **Tour Package Booking**:
-   - Create: Allow users to book a tour packages by selecting one of the packages available
+   - Create: Allow users to book a tour packages by selecting one of the packages available.
    - Read: Display a complete details about packages like the price per pax, duration and etc.
    - Update: Allow users to modify the pax for the tour packages.
    - Deleet: Allow users to cancel their booking.